alumni-efw/alumni-efw.github.io/README.md

 # alumni-efw.github.io
-This is EFW Alumni Network Website.
+This is EFW Alumni Community Website.